Natural Classic Gamine

 Of all the types, Naturals most visually embody friendliness and a willingness to engage with others.

-And this friendly vibe is enhanced by Gamine’s lively, fun, bold, flirty beauty.
+And this friendly vibe is enhanced by Gamine’s lively, fun, flirty beauty.

 Combine their magnetically friendly and flirty vibes with the symmetry and balance of Classic, and you have a beauty type that humans might be wired to love.